reshamas/reshamas.github.io/_posts/2020-11-01-the-complexities-of-codes-of-conduct.md

 Terminology is important:
 - Reporter:  person who files a report
-- Incident:  event that is being references
+- Incident:  event that is being referenced
 - Reported person: person about whom the report is filed
 - Response:  how an incident is processed and addressed